-17. Special Students
+16. Special Students

-Students may be allowed to take courses in the FEAS without being registered in a degree program.
-Such students are defined as "Special Students" and must apply to the Faculty before taking additional courses.
-A Special Student may apply for admission as a regular student proceeding to a degree but, once admitted as a regular student, a student may not re-register as a Special Student before completing a degree in the FEAS.

-Does not apply to Bachelor of Mining Engineering Technology (BTech)
+- a.
+Students may be allowed to take courses in the FEAS without being registered in an academic plan.
+Such students are defined as "Special Students" and must apply to the Faculty before taking any courses.
+A Special Student may apply for admission as a regular student proceeding to a degree but, once admitted as a regular student, a student may not re-register as a Special Student before completing a degree in the FEAS. - b.
+Students interested in auditing an Undergraduate FEAS course must apply to the Faculty, and approval is given on a case by case basis and only when there is space in the course (refer to reg.
+3h). - \ NOTE: The following regulations do not apply to Bachelor of Mining Engineering Technology (BTech) Regulation 1b, Regulation 1f, Regulation 1g, Regulation 2g, Regulation 3a, Regulation 3d, Regulation 3e, Regulation 7, Regulation 10, Regulation 14 a.

-18. Regulations Specific to the Bachelor of Mining Engineering Technology program a.
 Bridge Course Requirements - BTech (MINE)

+17. Regulations Specific to the Bachelor of Mining Engineering Technology program